Henry de Bracton: Writings

 Later manuals, based on Bracton's example contained actual case law, with the captions removed.
 The ability to read actual cases and decisions, as well as the logic behind them was revolutionary in Bracton's time.
 The rolls from the court records would not have been available for inspection to anyone.
 His treatise changed this, forever.
 The ability to read cases, even if they were more than twenty years old, proved popular, leading directly to publication of the Year Books The first Year Book (compilations of court cases for the year) extant was published the year that Bracton died, 1268.

 Translations

 The modern edition of Bracton's work was published in 1968 by the Selden Society in translation by Samuel E. Thorne from a recompilation by George E. Woodbine.
 Bracton's Note Book was published in 1887 at Cambridge, as edited and translated by Frederic William Maitland.
-In 1866, Carl Güterbock published Bracton and his Relation to the Roman Law.
+In 1866, Karl Güterbock published Bracton and his Relation to the Roman Law.